 I think it is not enough to teach a child just how to read the Arabic script of the Quran.

 We often do so by using classes given by a third person.

 Apparently, in South Asia and other Muslim cultures, most Muslim parents seem to believe that once they have fulfilled this duty regarding their children, their job in “connecting their child” to the Qur’an is done.

-Is a Muslim parent’s duty of connecting their child to Allah through the Quran, really accomplished by hiring a qualified reciter of the Qur’an (Qari) to teach their child how to read the Qur’an’s Arabic script, by taking them through it once, twice or thrice, and then leaving it (and their relationship with this Glorious Book) “shelved” thereafter, or at least until a major calamity befalls?
+Is a Muslim parent’s duty of connecting their child to Allah through the Quran really accomplished by hiring a qualified reciter of the Qur’an (a qari) to teach their child how to read the Qur’an’s Arabic script, taking them through it once, twice or three times, and then leaving it (and their relationship with this Glorious Book) “shelved” thereafter, or at least until a major calamity befalls?

 But is it for you?

 Do we fully realize that what we are sowing today, we shall reap tomorrow?

 Well, to define the very word itself, “vision” is simply “what you see.”